-Restitution payments made to Japanese internees and relocated Aleutians.
+- 1988 (Public Law 100-383, enacted August 10).
+Restitution payments made to Japanese internees and relocated Aleutians. - 1989 (Public Law 101-239, enacted December 19).
 Specifies that no limitation can be placed on property essential to self-support used in a trade or business, or by an individual as an employee (including the tools of a tradesperson and the machinery and livestock of a farmer).